pelican-plugins/pandoc-reader/README.md

 Configuration
 -------------

 This plugin converts [Pandoc’s variant of Markdown][] into HTML.
-Conversion from other Markdown variants is supported but requires the use of a [Pandoc defaults file][].
+Conversion from other Markdown variants is supported but requires the use of a [Pandoc defaults file](https://pandoc.org/MANUAL.html#defaults-files).

 Converting to output formats other than HTML is not supported.